 Use your Post email @students.post.edu DAILY.
 Career Services sends emails to your Post email address announcing: internships, part-time jobs, summer jobs, full-time jobs, on and off campus events, workshops, and career fairs.

 Stop by Career Services at North 103 and check out our bulletin board with postings for internships, part-time/summer/full-time jobs and career fairs.

 Visit the Career Services website Careers By Major tab and explore the careers in the major you have chosen including salary information.

-Go to Reality Check and estimate what kind of salary you will need to support the lifestyle you want.
-While this is a California site, choose Stockton or Sacramento towns as they have the same cost of living as Hartford, Conn.
+Go to Career Zone and estimate what kind of salary you will need to support the lifestyle you want.
+While this is a California site, choose Sacramento as it has the same cost of living as Hartford, CT

 Attend Career Services workshops or online webinars.

-Join on-campus student organizations to get involved in their projects, learn new skills, and gain valuable experience to build your résumé.
+Join on-campus student clubs to get involved in their projects, learn new skills, and gain valuable experience to build your résumé.